Why It's OK to Choose Hibernating Over Hustling

 But what if we tried doing less?!

-Whether you’re wrapping up neverending to-do lists at work, or literally wrapping what seems like a sleigh’s worth of gifts for family and friends, the hustle never seems to stop.
+Whether you’re wrapping up neverending to-do lists at work, or working through your goals, the hustle never seems to stop.

-Over the holidays (and, well, always) I tend to operate in only one gear: go, go, go.
+I tend to catch myself operating in only one gear: go, go, go.
 I like to think the Energizer Bunny has nothing on me.
 I keep going and going and going from the moment I wake up until the moment I crash late at night.
 I mean, my therapist once scolded me for rushing through my self-care morning routine of journaling, meditating, and reading my devotional like I’m the Tasmanian Devil.

 Turns out, you’re kind of missing the whole point when you’re just trying to check your self-care off a list.
 Who knew?

-So this holiday season, I’m making a conscious effort to choose hibernating over hustling.
-I’m fortunate to work for an organization that pretty much shuts down the week between Christmas and New Year’s Day—and I'm using the time to intentionally wind down and reset.
+For example, during the holiday season, I make a conscious effort to choose hibernating over hustling.
+I’m fortunate to work for an organization that pretty much shuts down the week between Christmas and New Year’s Day—and I try to use the time to intentionally wind down and reset.

-Whether you similarly get the week off or you just get a holiday weekend to yourself, here are a few ways you can unplug, unwind, and recharge your batteries before the New Year.
+Whether you similarly get the week off or you just get a long weekend to yourself, here are a few ways you can unplug, unwind, and recharge your batteries.
 It’s all about managing expectations and giving yourself permission to just be.

 Curl Up With a Good Book

-Personally I can’t wait to park my butt on my in-laws’ couch and tackle some of my to-be-read list.
+Personally I can’t wait for the weekends when I get a chance to tackle some of my to-be-read list.
 Is there anything cozier than cuddling up in your favorite PJs, reading blanket, and a cup of tea while devouring Michelle Obama's Becoming?
 I don’t think so.

 Put Your Phone on Airplane Mode